Frequently Asked Questions

 • Be transparent on how and why self-identification forms are being used

-• Ensure that all information on disability and veteran status is kept confidential and communicate this fact to applicants and employee
+• Ensure that all information on disability and veteran status is kept confidential and communicate this fact to applicants and employees

-• Provide employee-friendly methods of updating self-identication information in your HR information system
+• Provide employee-friendly methods of updating self-identification information in your HR information system

 • Create a culture that promotes the value of individuals with disabilities and protected veterans

-• Implement employee resources groups for individuals with disabilities and protected veterans
+• Implement employee resource groups for individuals with disabilities and protected veterans

-• Highlight programs related disability and veteran inclusion and your organizatin’s affirmative action plans
+• Highlight programs related to disability and veteran inclusion and your organization’s affirmative action plans

-Between the expansion of technology and the COVID -19 pandemic, many organizations have an expanding number of employees who work from home or another remote location.
+Between the expansion of technology and the COVID-19 pandemic, many organizations have a significant number of employees who work from home or another remote location.
 Federal contractors and subcontractors that must prepare affirmative action plans (AAPs) are required to include all employees in AAPs.
 This means that federal contractors and subcontractors must consider how remote workers should be placed in affirmative action plans.

 OFCCP’s regulations under Executive Order 11246 do not explicitly discuss remote workers.
 However, these regulations provide three options for situations where an employee is not included in an AAP for his or her physical location: